Stool microbiome and metabolome differences between colorectal cancer patients and healthy adults

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-recently diagnosed colon cancer patients prior to surgery for colonic resection
+Patients recently diagnosed with Colorectal cancer prior to surgery for colonic resection.

 Group 0 sample size Number of subjects in the control (unexposed) group